netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

 pod/collector condition met
 ```

-Once that done, it will connect to the collector and display its output:
+Once that done, it connects to the collector and display its output:
 ```sh
 ------------------------------------------------------------------------
          _  _     _       _                       ___ _    ___